floatme-corp/development_test/README.md

 ### Example #4

-For the following `input.txt` file:
+For the following `input4.txt` file:
 ```
 2
 A 1 2